Skip to content

 What should I do with the money I save by not impulse buying?

-That is largely a personal decision based on individual circumstances and goals, and it is worth considering what would be most meaningful — whether that is building an emergency fund, paying down debt, or simply having more breathing room in a budget.
+That is largely a personal decision based on individual circumstances and goals, and it is worth noting what would be most meaningful — whether that is building an emergency fund, paying down debt, or simply having more breathing room in a budget.
 Many people find that even a modest interest rate applied to redirected savings makes the long-term figures noticeably more encouraging.
 This calculator can help illustrate how different interest rates and time periods affect the projected outcome.

 Related Calculators